-The gobal automotive sensor market size was estimated at USD 18.68 billion in 2014.
+The global automotive sensor market size was estimated at USD 18.68 billion in 2014.
 Favorable government initiatives for passenger safety and security in various regions are expected to drive revenue growth.
-These devices have become an essential part of automobiles, which detect parameters such as heat and speed, and take precautionary measures in case of danger.
-Due to advancement in technology, vehicles are being equipped with numerous sensing devices that provide information on different parameters ensuring comfort, safety, and security.
+These devices have become an essential part of automobiles, which detect parameters such as heat and speed and take precautionary measures in case of danger.
+Due to advancements in technology, vehicles are being equipped with numerous sensing devices that provide information on different parameters ensuring comfort, safety, and security.

 North America automotive sensor revenue by application, 2012 - 2022 (USD Million)